-With his research specialization on Yucatec Maya language and culture, Fidencio Briceño Chel has over fifteen years of experience teaching Yucatec Maya.
+With his research specialization on Yucatec Maya language and culture, Fidencio Briceño Chel has over twenty years of experience teaching Yucatec Maya.
 As a native of Mexico, he lives and works in Yucatán Mexico.
-He will soon receive his PhD from the Universidad Autónoma de México and has numerous publications including “Las diferencias de ‘querer’: distinction entre verbo y auxiliar en el maya yucateco” in Tercer Congreso de Estudios Mayas and Na’at le ba’ala paalen: Adivina esta cosa niño (Adivinanzas mayas y yucatecas).
+His dissertation focuses on “Las diferencias de ‘querer’: distinction entre verbo y auxiliar en el maya yucateco” in Tercer Congreso de Estudios Mayas and Na’at le ba’ala paalen: Adivina esta cosa niño (Adivinanzas mayas y yucatecas).

 Originally from Sucopo, Tizimin, Yucatan, Gerónimo Can Tec is a native Yucatec Maya speaker.
 Since 1996 he has worked with and for the Mayan people.
 Can Tec earned a degree in Maya Linguistics and Culture from the Universidad de Oriente (Valladolid, Mexico).
 He teaches Maya language, culture and linguistics at the Centro Peninsular en Humanidades y Ciencias Sociales (Merida, Mexico), at the Universidad de Oriente, at the Universidad Autónoma de Yucatán (UADY), and at the University of North Carolina at Chapel Hill.
 He is a researcher, coauthor, coadaptador and reviewer of educational materials in Maya at the Instituto de Educación para Adultos del Estado de Yucatán and the UADY.
 He also serves as advisor to the UADY Institutional Program of Maya Language.
 He has developed Maya language assessment tools, translated colloquial, legal, technical and literary texts from Spanish to Maya, transcribed colloquial and specialized texts from Maya to Spanish, and transcribed colonial Yucatec Maya texts.
 He joined the Summer Yucatec Maya Institute in 2010.